 In order to provide benefit and risk information, Intuitive Surgical reviews the highest available level of evidence on procedures named above.
 Intuitive Surgical strives to provide a complete, fair and balanced view of the clinical literature.
 However, our materials should not be seen as a substitute for a comprehensive literature review for inclusion of all potential outcomes.
 We encourage patients and physicians to review the original publications and all available literature in order to make an informed decision.
 Clinical studies are typically available at pubmed.gov.

 Request a Hysterectomy Consultation Today!

-The board-certified OBGYNs at Virginia Women's Health Associates have extensive experience performing minimally invasive hysterectomies with the da Vinci system.
-If you are in need of a hysterectomy, call (703) 435-2555 to request an appointment at our OBGYN office in Reston or Annandale today.
+The board-certified GYNs at Virginia Women's Health Associates have extensive experience performing minimally invasive hysterectomies with the da Vinci system.
+If you are in need of a hysterectomy, call (703) 435-2555 to request an appointment at our GYN office in Reston today.